-Hongqi, which was originally a sedan for senior members of the Chinese government, over the last couple of years is viewed increasingly as an aspirational luxury car brand in China with serious ambitions to take on the German Big 3.
-Sales of Hongqi shot to 100,000 vehicles last year for the first time, with the company drifting away from conservative looks and plain interiors to a more forward-looking design, electric drivetrains, new materials and processes, integrating AI and 5G in its vehicles and promising to mass-produce L3 and L4 autonomous vehicles in 2020 and 2021.
-The company is aiming to get to about 1 million units per year this decade and has lined up 21 new models, 18 of which would be electric or hybrid.
+Hongqi, which was originally a sedan for senior members of the Chinese government, over the last couple of years, is viewed increasingly as an aspirational luxury car brand in China with serious ambitions to take on the German Big 3.
+Sales of Hongqi have been on the rise, with the company drifting away from conservative looks and plain interiors to a more forward-looking design, electric drivetrains, new materials, and processes, integrating AI and 5G in its vehicles and promising to mass-produce L3 and L4 autonomous vehicles.

 FAW Group Corporation, the mother company of Hongqi, has planned to increase Hongqi’s sales to 400,000 cars in 2022, 600,000 in 2025, and 800,000 to 1 million in 2030.
 These are targets from before the Coronavirus outbreak and the semiconductor shortage that has impacted the auto industry.
 Despite hurdles, the brand sold over 200,000 cars last year in China.